Rudd-O/saltstack-automation/formulas/plone/README.md

   but only to clients that possess the string and pass it in the URL.

+Plone backends are fixed to a maximum of 90 simultaneous connections from the content cache, since beyond that `waitress` stops serving.

 ## Cache purging

 If a `purgekey` is set (see above), then clients that call URL